irisbaron/loopback-demo-zos/README.md

 1. createAccount([names]) - create a rewards program account for current credit card holders.
 2. getPoints([names]) - query customer information.
 Check to see if they belong to the same reward program and then collect all the points, aggregate and return the sum.
 3. claimPoints([names]) - update users total points by making the appropriate updates to their credit card info.
-4. closeProgram([names]) - delete an account if members chose to close the account.
+4. closeAccount([names]) - delete an account if members chose to close the account.

 The application highlights the security capability of having the backend application resides on same platform as the data.
 The credit card and customer information is not exposed and does not leave the platform.
 All the logic happens inside the platform, at the same location as the data.**